Apply for the Bachelor of Arts and Science (BASc)Apply Now

 - either a Science major subject or an Applied Science major subject,

-- may include one optional minor subject that satisfies the minor subject requirements listed in Arts and Music Schedule A, Science Schedule A, and Applied Science Schedule A, or Commerce Schedule A
+- may include one optional minor subject that satisfies the minor subject requirements listed in Arts and Music Schedule A, Science Schedule A, and Applied Science Schedule A, Commerce Schedule A or BHealSc Schedule Part 2

 - may not include a paper that counts for both a major and a minor subject requirement unless that paper is at 100- or 200-level and is specified as compulsory for both requirements, and